JuliaGraphics/Gtk.jl/README.md

 Errors in the `draw` function can corrupt Gtk's internal state; if this happens, you have to quit julia and start a fresh session.
-To aNothing this problem, the `@guarded` macro wraps your code in a `try/catch` block and prevents the corruption.
+To avoid this problem, the `@guarded` macro wraps your code in a `try/catch` block and prevents the corruption.
 It is especially useful when initially writing and debugging code.
 See [further discussion](doc/more_signals.md) about when `@guarded` is relevant.